Kulyagash: Ecology

 Since 1978 it is endanged by Nizhnekamsk Reservoir, which is now at 62 meters above sea level, but it is planned to fill it up to 68 to flood Kulyagash totally.

 The wetland was formed by meandering Ik and Belaya.
 Several species of plants, such as Andromeda polifolia, Scheuchzeria palustrus, Oxicoccus palustrus, Eriophoeum vaginatum, Salix myrtilloides, mentioned in the local Red Book, as well as rare Najas major, Nymphaea alba, Nuphar pumila, Leersia oryzoides, Calamagrostis neglecta, C.phragmitoides, Ligularia sibirica and Betula humilis inhabit the area.
 Kulyagash is proposed to be included to Ramsar sites in Russia.

 In 2001 the district government proposed the creation of Kulyagash reserve there, and in 2004 Tatarstan ministry of ecology promised to establish reserve there.

 However, in 2008 it was decided to fill the reservoir up to 68 m.

 Economy

 Swamp's surface area, covered with peat is 4897 ha, 2774 of them are ultimate reserves.
 The mean thickness of peat is 1.32 m (the maximum is 4.5 m), total volume of peat is 36,624,000 m³.

 Human history

 The archaeological excavations revealed scents of Bronze Age peoples in Kulyagash.
-Prior the 14th century the area was populated by Finnic peoples, but then was populated by Volga Bulgars and other Turkic peoples, developed to the modern Tatars and Bashkirs.
+Prior the 14th century the area was populated by Finno-Ugric peoples, but then was populated by Volga Bulgars and other Turkic peoples, developed to the modern Tatars and Bashkirs.
 Since late 16th century is also a home of the Eastern Mari and Russians.
 In the 19th century Derbeshkinsky settlement was founded at the north of the wetland.
 There were dockyards for the Kama river ships, until the settlement, as well as several surrounding villages was flooded in 1980s by reservoir.